-The answer will then point you in the direction of customer retention.
-You will be able to figure out what to do to hold on to your existing customers.
-But before that, one needs to understand that for each business, retention holds a different meaning.
-For an e-commerce firm, it’s simply buyers of its products, but for a website, it could be visitors.
+The answer will then point you toward customer retention.
+You will be able to determine how to retain your existing customers.
+But before that, one needs to understand that retention has a different meaning for each business.

 Analytical Techniques